eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/results.md

 **Order placed**

 A new limit order submitted to PredictFun's order book, showing the side (up or down), price, and quantity.
-These are maker orders — they sit on the book waiting for a taker to cross the spread.

 **Canceling order**

-Bitcoin moved.
-The current quote is now stale — it no longer reflects the correct probability — so the bot pulls the order immediately before it can be filled at the wrong price.
+As Bitcoin price moves, the bot cancels stale orders immediately before they can be filled at the wrong price.

 **Partial fill**

 A taker crossed the spread but only took part of the order.
-For example, an order for 100 shares might be partially filled in several increments — 2.5 shares, then 16.7 shares — as different takers hit it at different moments.
+For example, an order for 100 shares might be partially filled in several increments : 2.5 shares, then 16.7 shares, as different takers hit it at different moments.
 The order remains live on the book for the remaining quantity until it is either fully filled or canceled.

 **Full fill**